-- Birchwood Leisure centre has been officially re-opened following the improvements and is performing well with increasing visitor numbers and high satisfaction levels - The £4m Renovation of Boultham Park is completed and officially opened spring 2018, followed by a Royal visit from Princess Anne - Work is well progressed in the planning of the renovation of the Boultham Park Lake, with a submission for funding to the HLF scheduled for Autumn 2019 - Regulations are now in place such that 'To Let' boards need advertisement consent in designated residential parts of the City close to the city centre - Adoption of a character appraisal for conservation areas in the crucial commercial zone which will guide sensitive development of the city centre in future - The free city centre Wi-Fi system went live 11,000 users have used it in first 3 months (Nov 2018) - £1m Major allotment improvements completed with just a new site at Melbourne Road left to complete the project - Work has started on designing possible new traffic flows within Sincil Bank, supported by resident consultation over summer 2019 re the potential implementation of residents parking.
-If progressed this will remover commuter traffic, give the streets back to the community and further improve air quality - £1.7m Creation of new all-weather pitches at our two leisure centres is progressing very well and we expect to hold an official launch in July 2019.
+- Birchwood Leisure centre has been officially re-opened following the improvements and is performing extremely well with increasing visitor numbers and high satisfaction levels - The £4m Renovation of Boultham Park is completed and officially opened spring 2018, followed by a Royal visit from Princess Anne - Work is well progressed in the planning of the renovation of the Boultham Park Lake, with a submission for funding to the HLF scheduled for Autumn 2019 - Regulations are now in place such that 'To Let' boards need advertisement consent in designated residential parts of the City close to the city centre - Adoption of a character appraisal for conservation areas in the crucial commercial zone which will guide sensitive development of the city centre in future - The free city centre Wi-Fi system went live 11,000 users have used it in first 3 months (Nov 2018) - £1m Major allotment improvements completed with just a new site at Melbourne Road left to complete the project - Work has started on designing possible new traffic flows within Sincil Bank, supported by resident consultation over summer 2019 re the potential implementation of residents parking.
+This was approved by the residents and implementation will help remove commuter traffic, give the streets back to the community and further improve air quality - £1.7m Creation of new all-weather pitches at our two leisure centres was completed and launched in the summer.
 The athletics track at Yarborough LC is also being refurbished - Planning applications have been submitted for significant enhancements of the Lincoln Crematorium to include new public gathering spaces, new memorial gardens, new internal equipment and a complete facelift of the building exterior